jonhattan/drush-shrinkdb/README.md

 ## Features

+ * Wipes content older than given days, 15 by default.
+ * Special handling for "dependant" entity types (comment, paragraph):
+ For better consistency, instead of deleting older ones, it deletes the orphaned ones, after wiping parent entity types.
- * Wipe content in entity tables (base fields, fields and revisions).
+ * Wipes all entity tables (base fields, fields and revisions).
- * Currently it provides hardcoded support for node and media entities.
+ * Hookable so you can extend the base functionality.
+See `shrinkdb.api.php`.
  * Leverages the great [drush_entity](https://www.drupal.org/project/drush_entity).
- * More functionality is planned.
-See the [TODO list](TODO.md).

 ### _Screenshots_